 Previously, it was said that having the presence of the Holy Spirit and having the work of the Holy Spirit are different.
 The ordinary state of having the presence of the Holy Spirit is manifested in having normal thoughts, normal rationality, and normal humanity.
 A person’s character will remain as it used to be, but within them there will be peace, and externally they will have the decorum of a saint.
-This will be when the Holy Spirit is with them.
-When the Holy Spirit is with them, people have normal thoughts.
-When they’re hungry they want to eat, when they’re thirsty they want to drink water … such manifestations of ordinary humanity are not the enlightenment of the Holy Spirit, they are people’s normal thoughts and the normal state of having the presence of the Holy Spirit.
+This is how they will be when the Holy Spirit is with them.
+When someone has the presence of the Holy Spirit, their thinking is normal.
+When they are hungry they want to eat, when they are thirsty they want to drink water. … Such manifestations of ordinary humanity are not the enlightenment of the Holy Spirit; they are people’s normal thinking and the normal state of having the presence of the Holy Spirit.
 Some people wrongly believe that those who have the presence of the Holy Spirit know no hunger, that they feel no tiredness, and they seem to give no thought to family, having almost completely divorced themselves from the flesh.
 In fact, the more the Holy Spirit is with people, the more normal they are.
-They know to suffer and give things up for God, expend themselves for God, and be loyal to God; moreover, they know to eat and wear clothes.
-In other words, they have lost nothing of the normal humanity that man ought to have and are, instead, especially possessed of rationality.
-Sometimes, they read the words of God and ponder the work of God, and there is faith in their hearts and they are willing to pursue the truth.
+They know to suffer and give things up for God, expend themselves for God, and be loyal to God; moreover, they give thought to food and clothing.
+In other words, they have lost nothing of the normal humanity that people ought to have and are, instead, especially possessed of reason.
+Sometimes, they read the words of God and ponder the work of God; there is faith in their hearts and they are willing to pursue the truth.
 Naturally, the work of the Holy Spirit is based upon this foundation.
-If people are without normal thoughts, then they have no rationality, which is not a normal state.
-When people have normal thoughts and the Holy Spirit is with them, they inevitably possess the rationality of a normal man, meaning they have a normal state.
-In the experiencing of God’s work, there are certain times for the work of the Holy Spirit, whereas the presence of the Holy Spirit is often at all times.
-As long as people’s rationality and thoughts are normal, and as long as their states are normal, then the Holy Spirit is surely with them.
-When people’s rationality and thoughts are not normal, then their humanity is not normal.
+If people are without normal thinking, then they have no reason—this is not a normal state.
+When people have normal thinking and the Holy Spirit is with them, they surely possess the reason of a normal person and, thus, they have a normal state.
+In experiencing God’s work, having the work of the Holy Spirit happens occasionally, whereas having the presence of the Holy Spirit is nearly constant.
+As long as people’s reason and thinking are normal, and as long as their states are normal, then the Holy Spirit is surely with them.
+When people’s reason and thinking are not normal, then their humanity is not normal.
 If, at this moment, the work of the Holy Spirit is in you, then the Holy Spirit will surely also be with you.
-But if the Holy Spirit is with you, there will not necessarily be the work of the Holy Spirit within you, for the Holy Spirit works at special times.
+But if the Holy Spirit is with you, it does not follow that the Holy Spirit is definitely working within you, for the Holy Spirit works at special times.
 Having the presence of the Holy Spirit can only maintain people’s normal existence, but the Holy Spirit only works at certain times.
-For example, if you are a leader or worker, when you water and provide sustenance for the church, the Holy Spirit will enlighten you to some words that are edifying for others and can resolve some of your brothers’ and sisters’ practical problems—this is when the Holy Spirit is working.
-Sometimes you are eating and drinking the words of God and the Holy Spirit enlightens you with some words, and you find yourself especially able to hold them up against your own experiences, giving you a greater knowledge of your own state; this is also the work of the Holy Spirit.
-Sometimes, as I speak you listen and are able to measure your own states against My words, and sometimes you are touched or inspired; all of this is the work of the Holy Spirit.
+For example, if you are a leader or worker, when you water and provide sustenance for the church, the Holy Spirit will enlighten you to certain words that are edifying for others and can resolve some of your brothers’ and sisters’ practical problems—at such times, the Holy Spirit is working.
+Sometimes, when you are eating and drinking the words of God, the Holy Spirit enlightens you with certain words that are particularly relevant to your own experiences, allowing you to gain a greater knowledge of your own states; this is also the work of the Holy Spirit.
+Sometimes, as I speak, you listen and are able to measure your own states against My words, and sometimes you are touched or inspired; all of this is the work of the Holy Spirit.
 Some people say that the Holy Spirit is working in them at all times.
 This is impossible.
 If they were to say that the Holy Spirit is always with them, that would be realistic.
 If they were to say that their thinking and sense are normal at all times, that would also be realistic, and would show that the Holy Spirit is with them.
-If they say the Holy Spirit is always working within them, that they are enlightened by God and touched by the Holy Spirit at every moment, and gain new knowledge all the time, then this is not normal.
-It is extremely supernatural!
+If they say the Holy Spirit is always working within them, that they are enlightened by God and touched by the Holy Spirit at every moment, and gain new knowledge all the time, then this is by no means normal!
+It is entirely supernatural!
 Without a shadow of a doubt, such people are evil spirits!
-Even when the Spirit of God comes into the flesh, there are times when He must eat and must rest—to say nothing of man.
-Those who have been possessed by evil spirits seem to be without emotion and the weakness of the flesh.
+Even when the Spirit of God comes into the flesh, there are times when He must eat and must rest—to say nothing of humans.
+Those who have been possessed by evil spirits seem to be free of the emotion and weakness of the flesh.
 They are able to forsake and give up everything, they are capable of enduring torment and do not feel the slightest fatigue, as if they have transcended the flesh.
 Is this not extremely supernatural?
-The work of the evil spirit is supernatural, and these things are unattainable by man.
-Those who lack discernment are envious when they see such people, and say that they have such vigor in their belief in God and they have great faith, that they are never weak.
-In fact, this is the manifestation of the work of the evil spirit.
-That is because normal people inevitably have human weaknesses; this is the normal state of those who have the presence of the Holy Spirit.
+The work of evil spirits is supernatural—no human could achieve such things!
+Those who lack discernment are envious when they see such people: They say they have such vigor in their belief in God, have great faith, and never show the slightest sign of weakness!
+In fact, these are all manifestations of the work of an evil spirit.
+For, normal people inevitably have human weaknesses; this is the normal state of those who have the presence of the Holy Spirit.

 What does it mean to stand firm in one’s testimony?
-Some people say they just follow like this and don’t concern themselves with whether they are capable of gaining life; they do not pursue life, but they don’t turn back, either.
+Some people say they just follow as they do now and do not concern themselves with whether they are capable of gaining life; they do not pursue life, but they do not withdraw, either.
 They acknowledge only that this stage of work is carried out by God.
-In all this, have they not failed in their testimony?
-Such people don’t even bear testimony to being conquered.
+Is this not failing in their testimony?
+Such people do not even bear testimony of being conquered.
 Those who have been conquered follow regardless of all else and are able to pursue life.
 They not only believe in the practical God, but also know to follow all of God’s arrangements.
 Such are those who bear testimony.
 Those who do not bear testimony have never pursued life and are still following by muddling along.
-You may follow, but this doesn’t mean you have been conquered, for you know nothing of God’s work today.
-Being conquered is conditional.
+You may follow, but this does not mean you have been conquered, for you have no understanding of God’s work today.
+Certain conditions must be met in order to be conquered.
 Not all who follow have been conquered, for in your heart you understand nothing of why you must follow the God of today, nor do you know how you have made it to today, who has supported you up until today.
-In their belief in God, some people spend all day in confusion; thus, following does not necessarily mean you are bearing testimony.
+Some people’s practice of faith in God is always muddleheaded and confused; thus, following does not necessarily mean you have testimony.
 What is exactly true testimony?
-The testimony spoken of here has two parts: One is testimony to having been conquered, and the other is testimony to having been made perfect (which, naturally, is testimony following the greater trials and the tribulations of the future).
-In other words, if you are able to stand firm during tribulations and trials, then you have borne the second step of testimony.
-What’s crucial today is the first step of testimony: being able to stand firm during every instance of the trials of chastisement and judgment.
-This is testimony to being conquered.
-That’s because today is the time of conquest.
-(You should know that today is the time of God’s work on earth; the incarnate God’s main work on earth is the use of judgment and chastisement to conquer this group of people on earth who follow Him.)
-Whether or not you are capable of testimony to being conquered not only depends on whether you are able to follow to the very end, but, more importantly, on whether, as you experience each step of God’s work, you are capable of the true knowledge of God’s chastisement and judgment, and on whether you truly see all of this work.
-It is not the case that you’ll be able to muddle through if you follow to the very end.
-You must be able to willingly surrender during every instance of chastisement and judgment, must be capable of the true knowledge of each step of work you experience, and must be able to attain the knowledge of, and obedience to God’s disposition.
-This is the ultimate testimony to being conquered that is required of you.
+The testimony spoken of here has two parts: One is testimony of having been conquered, and the other is testimony of having been made perfect (which, naturally, will be the testimony following the greater trials and the tribulations of the future).
+In other words, if you are able to stand firm during tribulations and trials, then you will have borne the second step of testimony.
+What is crucial today is the first step of testimony: being able to stand firm during every instance of the trials of chastisement and judgment.
+This is testimony of being conquered.
+That is because now is the time of conquest.
+(You should know that now is the time of God’s work on earth; the incarnate God’s main work on earth is conquering this group of people on earth who follow Him through judgment and chastisement.)
+Whether or not you are capable of bearing testimony of being conquered not only depends on whether you are able to follow to the very end, but, more importantly, on whether, as you experience each step of God’s work, you are capable of the true understanding of God’s chastisement and judgment, and on whether you truly perceive all of this work.
+You will not be able to slip through by merely following to the very end.
+You must be able to willingly surrender during every instance of chastisement and judgment, must be capable of truly understanding each step of work you experience, and must be able to attain knowledge of, and obedience to God’s disposition.
+This is the ultimate testimony of being conquered, which you are required to bear.
 Testimony of being conquered primarily refers to your knowledge of the incarnation of God.
 Crucially, this step of testimony is to the incarnation of God.
 It matters not what you do or say before the people of the world or those who wield power; what matters above all is whether you are able to obey all of the words from God’s mouth and all of His work.
-Therefore, this step of testimony is directed at Satan and all enemies of God—the demons and hostiles who do not believe that God will become flesh a second time and come to do even greater work, and furthermore, don’t believe in the fact of God’s return to the flesh.
-In other words, it is directed at all the antichrists—all the enemies who don’t believe in the incarnation of God.
+Therefore, this step of testimony is directed at Satan and all enemies of God—the demons and hostiles who do not believe that God will become flesh a second time and come to do even greater work, and furthermore, do not believe in the fact of God’s return to the flesh.
+In other words, it is directed at all the antichrists—all the enemies who do not believe in the incarnation of God.